Theory of Quantum Work in Metallic Grains: Quantum statistics of work

 The function $P_t(W)$ can be disentangled into an adiabatic (ground state) and a regular part as

 These functions depend not only on time, but also on the velocity $v$, by which we drag the Hamiltonian through the random matrix manifold, on the position of the Fermi level, and on the symmetry class, too.
 However, once expressed in terms of appropriate dimensionless quantities, $\Wtilde \equiv W/\Deltabar$, $\tilde t\equiv t\,\,\Deltabar$, and $\tilde{v}\equiv {v}/ \Deltabar$, measured in units of the average single particle level spacing $\Deltabar$ at the Fermi energy, they become \emph{universal} functions in the limit $N\to \infty$, $P_{\rm reg}\to P_{\rm reg}(\Wtilde;\tilde t)$ and $P_\text{GS}\to P_\text{GS}(\tilde t)$, displayed in Figs.~\ref{fig:P(W)} and \ref{fig:P_GS} for the orthogonal ensemble.
-They depend implicitly on $\tilde v$ but, supposedly, they are independent of all microscopic details (see also the Supplemental Material~\cite{SuppMat}), and depend just on the symmetry of the underlying Hamiltonian.
+They depend implicitly on $\tilde v$ but, supposedly, they are independent of all microscopic details, and depend just on the symmetry of the underlying Hamiltonian (see also Appendix \ref{sec:universality} for data for the Gaussian unitary ensemble).
 Remarkably, these functions simplify even further in the slow quench limit, $\tilde v\lesssim 1$, and become functions only of the average work, $\langle \Wtilde \rangle$, rather than time and velocity.
 This is demonstrated for the probability of adiabatic transitions in Fig.~\ref{fig:P_GS} within the orthogonal ensemble.